yarisvt/tyk-docs/tyk-docs/content/security/your-apis/basic-auth.md

 ![Target Details: Basic Auth][1]

-## <a name="with-file-based"></a>Enable Basic Auth in your API Definition with file-based
+## <a name="with-file-based"></a>Enable Basic Authentication in your API Definition with file-based

-To enable Basic Auth, the API Definition file needs to be set up to allow basic auth and not a standard access token:
+To enable Basic Authentication, the API Definition file needs to be set up to allow basic authentication and not a standard access token:

 ```{.copyWrapper}
 {